JonDotsoy/docker_child_process/README.md

 # docker_child_process

-Simple docker agent to NodeJS to run scripts in a container.
+A simple docker agent at NodeJS to run scripts in a container.

 ## Installation